Nike-Inc/backstopper/samples/sample-spring-web-mvc/README.md

 # Backstopper Sample Application - spring-web-mvc

-Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 7 and greater.
+Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 17 and greater.

+(NOTE: The [Backstopper 1.x branch](https://github.com/Nike-Inc/backstopper/tree/v1.x) contains a version of Backstopper for Java 7+, and for the `javax` ecosystem.
+The current Backstopper supports Java 17+ and the `jakarta` ecosystem.
+The Backstopper 1.x releases also contain support for Spring 4 and 5, and Springboot 1 and 2.)

 This submodule contains a sample application based on Spring Web MVC that fully integrates Backstopper.